5,35 Mb - 43 pages including English, Spanish and Portuguese

 In 2014, Colombia, Ecuador and Paraguay made the same decision.

-In this year 2015, participation in the initiative is open to any country, in any region of the planet.
+Starting this year 2017, participation in the initiative is open to any country, in any region of the planet.

 Which are the issues investigated?